 The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs.
-For those children experiencing a barrier to learning, additional support or an intervention will be provided.
-An intervention is a planned session of support that is delivered separately to a lesson in class.
-This may or may not be immediately shared with the parents, depending on if the issue is quickly resolved.

 The school's monitoring system uses information from the following:

-- assessment on entry - progress measured against the National Curriculum age related expectations and /or other assessment criteria - progress towards individual targets - standardised screening and assessment tools - observations of emotional and social development (and the impact of this on a child's behaviour) - Education and Health Care Plan (EHCP) - assessments by a specialist service such as Educational Psychology or Speech and Language, identifying additional needs - another school or LA which has identified or has provided for additional needs
+- assessment on entry - progress measured against the National Curriculum levels and /or other assessment criteria - progress towards targets - standardised screening and assessment tools - observations of emotional and social development (and the impact of this on a child's behaviour) - an existing Statement of SEN or Education and Health Care Plan (EHCP) - assessments by a specialist service such as educational psychology, identifying additional needs - another school or LEA which has identified or has provided for additional needs

-This information gathering may include an early discussion with the pupil and their parents.
+This information gathering includes an early discussion with the pupil and their parents.
 These early discussions with parents will be structured in such a way that they develop a good understanding of the pupil's areas of strength and difficulty, the parents' concerns, the agreed outcomes sought for the child and the next steps.
-Meeting notes will be kept with the pupil's records.
+A short note of these early discussions should be added to the pupil's record on the school information system (SIMS) and given to the parents.